GITAM-MURTI-SDVLab/Profilers/README.md

 - **Application in UAVs and AGVs**:
   - UAVs use accurate mapping for complex missions such as search and rescue, where navigating through variable terrain is crucial.
   - AGVs depend on accurate maps for effective route planning and obstacle avoidance in warehouses or other operational environments.
-- **Tooling**: Techniques involving point cloud comparison, using tools like Open3D or the `point cloud library (PCL)`, can help in evaluating and quantifying map accuracy.

 ## Real-Time Impact
 ### How These Profilers Enhance UAV and AGV Systems